More about: Park Güell in Barcelona Tickets and Tours

 Park Güell is the living work of Gaudí, conceived as a refuge and resting place for the most important family of Catalonia in the early twentieth century, the Güells.
 It is a manifesto of modernist urbanism, with large green areas and incredible views of Barcelona.

-Visiting Park Güell is something that anyone in Barcelona would recommend you, and in this guide I am going to give you all the tips to get your tickets at the best price and tricks to make your visit unforgettable.
+Visiting the Park Güell is something that anyone in Barcelona would recommend you, and in this guide I will give you all the tips to get your tickets at the best price and tricks to make your visit unforgettable.

-This is the best value for money option to visit Park Güell, with the biggest advantage being the early access to Park Güell, which will save you from queues and crowds of tourists.
+This is the best value for money option to visit Park Güell, being its biggest advantage the early access to Park Güell, which will save you from queues and crowds of tourists.

-You also have the option to combine the two most interesting visits of Barcelona in one tour, combining Park Güell and Sagrada Familia in a half day tour.
+You also have the option to combine the two most interesting visits in Barcelona in one tour, combining Park Güell and Sagrada Familia in a half day tour.

 You will take a tour with a similar route to the previous option, seeing the main points of interest of the park while learning about Gaudi and the importance of Park Guell for the modernist urbanism of Barcelona, and then you will head to the Sagrada Familia where you will tour its exterior facades and its interior.